-1. Section 2-108 implements a suggestion by the California State Bar Committee that there should be consistency in terminology.
-Thus, the phrase "real property" is substituted for the terms "realty" and "land" on the assumption that all mean the same thing.
-Similarly, the undefined phrase "contract to sell" [found in the original Article 2] was replaced by the defined phrase "contract for sale," which includes a contract for the sale of future goods.
-The phrase "contract to sell."
+- 1. Section 2-108 implements a suggestion by the California State Bar Committee that there should be consistency in terminology.
+Thus, the phrase "real property" is substituted for the terms "realty" and "land" on the assumption that all mean the same thing. - 2.
+The CSBC also questioned use of the undefined phrase "contract to sell" in $\S2-107$ (b) and 2-108 (a) [found in the original Article 2] rather than the defined phrase "contract for sale," which includes a contract for the sale of future goods.
+The phrase "contract for the sale of future goods" is proposed to replace "contract to sell."